Website icon Xpert.Digital

 • 🗣️ Intuitive voice and gesture control for robots

-• 🌐 Intuitive Robotics: Simple and accessible for all users
+• 🌐 Intuitive robotics: Simple and accessible for all users

 #️⃣ Hashtags: #IntuitiveRobotics #HumanMachineInteraction #AIandMachineLearning #SensorsAndPerception #UserFriendlyProgramming

-✨ SMEs (Small and Medium Enterprises)
+✨ SMEs (Small and Medium-sized Enterprises)

 In the EU, SMEs are typically defined as follows: